 Once you have your work online, create a Pinterest board for your portfolio and pin each image to that board.
 When people repin your work and it starts to spread, it will draw more traffic to your site which bumps you up in the search engine results.
 We’ve gotten a few new business inquiries from having our work on Pinterest so there’s probably some headhunters or employers on there digging around too.
 Your next job could come to you!

-One thing that I don’t suggest doing that a lot of people recommend is to email your hopeful future boss and invite them to grab coffee and get to know each other.
+One thing that I don’t suggest doing that a lot of people recommend is to email your hopeful future boss and invite them to grab a coffee and get to know each other.
 This has become the thing to do and everyone is doing it.
-The people in those positions don’t have the time to do this with everyone who asks, and to be honest it puts them in a weird situation to say no. It’s become the norm so much that the invitation doesn’t have the same power that it used to.
+The people in those positions don’t have the time to do this with everyone who asks and to be honest it puts them in an uncomfortable situation to say no. It’s become the norm so much that the invitation doesn’t have the same power that it used to.

 Interview the employer just as much as they’re interviewing you.
 We all want the person on the other side of that conference room table to like us and our portfolio, but it’s just as important that you like them and what their company stands for.
-Work for a company that you respect.
+At the start, it’s easy to take anything you can get and I know sometimes you have to do just that to pay the bills.
+Eventually, when you can be pickier, it’s important to work for a company and people that you respect.
 If it’s a design firm or an ad agency, really look at their portfolio and ask yourself if that’s the kind of work you want to be doing.
 If it’s a company with their own products or services, ask yourself if this is a product/service that you are excited about and want to see succeed.
 If the answer to these questions is no, then you will most likely not be happy working there.
-Find a company that inspires you, whether that’s through their design work, product, service, philosophy or outreach efforts.
+Find a company that inspires you, whether that’s through their design work, product, service, philosophy, or outreach efforts.
 If you’re excited about the company and feel nervous to get the job, then it will be a great fit.

 When I landed my first design job, I was just happy to be designing.
 I wasn’t too fond of the design work in their portfolio, but I thought I could go in and make a change.
 I quickly realized that I wasn’t going to change anything and we just had a different design aesthetic.
 The art direction given to me resulted in producing the same kind of work that I didn’t want to be doing.